-Lower Lough Erne, the most northerly of the two loughs, is a great expanse of open water fringed by mountains and dotted with islands.
+Lower Lough Erne, the most northerly of the two loughs, is a great expanse of open water fringed by mountains.
 Upper Lough Erne is filled with dozens of islands, so it is more like a meandering river than a lake.
 Some islands have jetties and offer perfect lunchtime picnic stops.

 Heritage features high on the Lough Erne tour - a perfectly preserved 12th century round tower on Devenish Island is easily reached by boat - and if you like your heritage older, there are some 6th century carvings on White Island.
 And for something more active, there are watersports centres on both lakes, offering sailing, waterskiing and kayaking.

 Enniskillen, lying between the two loughs, is a picturesque market town and fascinating heritage centre.
 By day this busy town brims with shops, museums, a sport centre and castle.
 By night, Enniskillen comes alive with happy holiday merriment from the wealth of original pubs and restaurants that offer delicious international culinary delights.